A recent phase II clinical trial showed significant improvements in cognitive scale scores for Alzheimer’s patients.

 It is less expensive to get l-serine as a bulk powder, and it doesn’t have a terrible taste.
 You could easily dissolve it into a drink or smoothie.

 L-carnitine is the least expensive of the four supplements in the Alzheimer’s study.
-In capsules, you’ll usually find 500 mg/capsule with recommended serving of two capsules.
+In capsules, you’ll usually find 500 mg/capsule with a recommended serving of two capsules.
 Again, l-carnitine tartrate is less expensive as a bulk powder.
 It doesn’t have a lot of taste to it, so you could put it into a drink or smoothie.
 You do need to keep it dry so that it doesn’t absorb moisture out of the air.

 I would love to see further clinical trials on this combination of supplements for Alzheimer’s.

-While I doubt that any one pill is going to cure Alzheimer’s, I’m hopeful that the combination of lifestyle (exercise, social interactions) and brain energy-targeting supplements will bring help to those who need it now.
+While I doubt that any single pill is going to cure Alzheimer’s, I’m hopeful that the combination of lifestyle (exercise, social interactions) and brain energy-targeting supplements will bring help to those who need it now.